bbrtj/vim-jsonviewer/README.md

 ### Configuration

 * `g:jsonviewer_optimize` - holds optimization threshold - a number of bytes that, after being exceeded by json data, sets jsonviewer optimization flag.
+While optimized, elements will only be loaded two levels down.
+This helps a lot with Vim responsiveness but makes some tasks impossible, like recursive fold opening and searching.
 Defaults to 500000 (500 kB).
 Set to 0 to always optimize.

 ### Functions